nguyendinhbaotu/giphy-library/README.md

 ## TODO
-- Redesign gif details popup
+- Add loading indictor when loading data
 - Title on each page
-- Search Panel
-- Comment will popup details
-- Navigation Buttons
+- Redesgin navigation buttons
+- Paginator or infinity scroll loading